 The commitment of senior management is a driving force for organizing and controlling all activities within an organization.
 A safety program will only be effective when management views a safe and healthy work environment as fundamental and demonstrates the commitment to protect our employees and customers as vigorously as its commitment to other organizational goals and strategies.

-Although the program must also be able to stand on its own merit, credibility for the safety program begins with company leadership.
+Although the program must also be able to stand on its own merit, credibility for the safety program begins with leadership.
 Management must support participation at all levels of the organization in the development, implementation, delivery, execution and accountability of safety initiatives.
 The company safety policy must be able to deliver consistent, sustained and scalable results.

 While programs will differ from company to company, it is recommended that the following actions be taken to show management commitment and support for the safety program: